cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 !!!
 Warning
-    If using using volume snapshots for recovery, the primary instance will be created quickly using the snapshot.
-If there is not a WAL archive available, the standby instances will be created from `pg_basebackup` rather than the snapshot.
-This is significantly slower.
+    If using using volume snapshots for recovery, the primary instance will be created quickly using the snapshot(s).
+If there's no WAL archive available, the standby instances will be created through `pg_basebackup` rather than the snapshot(s).
+This might be significantly slower depending on the size of the database.
 If a WAL archive is available for the recovered cluster, standby instances will also be recovered taking advantage of the snapshots.

 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an existing `Cluster` that's been taken using the declarative API for